kubernetes/enhancements/keps/sig-api-machinery/6164-internal-type-elimination/README.md

   versioned type.
 - Adjust the round-trip fuzz harness to work primarily off the new hub version

-#### Step 3
+### Potential Future Work: Remove internal type aliases entirely

-Delete the internal type after moving all handwritten validation and any custom functions off of the internal type.
+A potential future phase is to delete the internal type aliases entirely after moving all handwritten validation and any custom functions off of the internal type.
+This would require updating all references in the codebase to use the versioned types directly, which is a large-scale refactoring that is not part of this KEP.

 ### Test Plan